Do you know when you’ll reach your state pension age? When planning for retirement it’s crucial to know your entitlements.

 A second phase will then begin which will push up the SPA from 65 to 66 over a period of sixteen months.
 Seven years later, the SPA will be raised again to 67.

-Who is affected by these changes?
+Who is affected by the state pension changes?

 The SPA changes are complicated, but some key dates could affect you: